chrisjwaddell/start-time-end-time-component/README.md

 If it's on any previous day, End time lists all the times from the Start time chosen till 11:45 PM.

-The height of the Start time and End time drop down list can be set in CSS.
+The height of the Start time and End time drop down list can be set in CSS. \
-`` <br>
+``
 .times ul {
   height: 200px;
 ``